Gwendolyn Garcia: Graft charges

 In 2016, Garcia faced 11 counts of graft for the anomalous construction of the Cebu International Convention Center (CICC) in 2006.
+The Ombudsman dismissed criminal charges on Garcia in December 2020.

-In 2018, the Philippine anti-graft office Sandiganbayan has begun to build up a criminal case against then Cebu Rep. Gwendolyn Garcia and other officials on the acquisition of the Balili property in 2008.
+In 2018, the Sandiganbayan heard a criminal case against then-Representative Garcia and other officials on the acquisition of the Barili property in Naga, Cebu in 2008.
 In 2020, the anti-graft court dismissed the charges against Garcia and seven others.